Seneca-ICTOER/software-testing/docs/F-QA/test-plan-4.md

 The test strategy is a short, separate document which is often written before the test plan.
 The purpose of the test strategy, is to define the major test objectives and to make sure that the test aligns with the organizational needs and goals.
 The test strategy is to make sure that the big picture of what the test is all about and why the test is being conducted is not lost.
 The test strategy document will typically include:

-- It is a description of what makes this project unique such as the way it is used or for technology involved,
+- A description of what makes this project unique such as the way it is used or the technology involved,

-- A description of the SuccessFactors that are being tested, for example, reliability correctness usability, etc,
+- A description of the success factors that are being tested, for example, reliability, correctness, usability, etc,

-- Risks involved to the business the project the product, etc,
+- Risks involved to the business, the project, the product, etc,

 - The roles and responsibilities of the people who will conduct the test,

 - A rough schedule of the test,

-- The level of the test for example component testing integration testing or system acceptance testing,
+- The level of the test for example component testing, integration testing, or system acceptance testing,

-- The type of testing to be performed whether it be functional testing, security testing, usability testing or some other type.
+- The type of testing to be performed whether it be functional testing, security testing, usability testing, or some other type.

 ---